-Honey bees can forage in cool temperatures.
-Some official sources state a temperature as low as 55°F (approximately 12.5°C), however, I have seen them foraging in temperatures even lower than this, and honey bees may be engaged in other activities too - not merely 'cleansing flights'.
+Despite popular misconception that honey bees are only seen on warm days, they can, and do in fact, forage in cool temperatures.
+Some official sources state they will forage in temperature as low as 55°F (approximately 12.5°C), however, I have seen them out and about in temperatures even lower than this.

-In chapter 9 of his book, The Lives of Bees, Professor Thomas D. Seeley describes observations from cooler regions of the world, of thirsty honey bees collecting water at temperatures as low as 39°F (4°C).
+Likewise, in chapter 9 of his book, The Lives of Bees, Professor Thomas D. Seeley describes observations from cooler regions of the world, of thirsty honey bees collecting water in temperatures as low as 39°F (4°C).

 Honey bees are exceptionally important pollinators.
 Wilson and Messinger-Carrill note in their book Bees In Your Backyard:

 Early in February 2019, my husband and I visited a beautiful garden managed by the National Trust in North Wales, UK.

 The weather was bitterly cold, but the sun shone brightly in the sky.
 It was morning when we arrived and witnessed honey bees foraging on a range of early flowering shrubs (notably Sweet Box - also known as Christmas Box - Sarcococca confusa and Daphne bholua).
 Both of these winter flowering shrubs have what can only be described as a heavenly, sweet fragrance.

 We discovered the bees came from a wild honey bee nest in a tree for which the National Trust created a small sign to inform visitors.

 I sometimes read (and had been lead to believe) that bumble bee queens are always seen earlier in the year and in cooler temperatures than honey bees.